-Patient presents with nonspecific symptoms including a high fever that does not subside, vomiting, pain behind the eyes, headache, nausea, and severe muscular and joint pain.
-The eye pain and the joint pain lead to the suspicion of the dengue fever.
-Symptoms develop after 4 to 7 days after the bite.
+Symptoms develop 4 to 7 days after bite of mosquito which includes high fever, vomiting, pain behind the eyes, headache, nausea, and severe muscular and joint pain.
+Pain in eye and joint lead to the suspicion of the dengue fever.
 The fever lasts for about 5 to 7 days and is followed by a prolonged period of fatigue, joint pains, body pain, and rashes (learn more about Painful Rashes).
 For the sake of confirming the diagnosis, the doctor will run some lab tests.

 These include testing for antibodies IgG and IgM, PCR testing to check the virus and a complete blood count.
 This will reveal the decrease in the white blood cells and the platelets in dengue.
-There isn't a particular level below which a person would require platelet transfusion.
+There isn't a particular level below which a person would require platelets in dengue.
 In aged people and with people who have other chronic diseases, platelet transfusion may be required even if the blood count is about 50,000.
 The doctor will decide this based on the patient’s health.
 The right thing to do is to go for a medical consultation and discuss your situation with the doctor and identify what needs to be done for your condition specifically.

 Platelets also known as thrombocytes are small blood cells that are produced in bone marrow.
 Decreased platelets in dengue fever means that blood has lost its clotting abilities and are not able to fight against infection.

 One should try foods rich in omega-3 fatty acid, vitamins, iron and other minerals.
 These foods fight against antibodies and also increases dengue platelet count.
 You can also consume fruits like papaya, kiwi, oranges, berries etc. It helps in increasing dengue platelet count.

 This vitamin helps in keeping blood cells healthy.
 Deficiency of B-12 has been associated with low platelets in dengue.
 Have these foods to increase platelets: